Pedro Palandrani on Global X’s Long-Term Approach to Thematic Investing

 That first ETF was the Global X Lithium & Battery ETF [LIT].
 While today the fund is down 10% over the past month, it is comprised of companies that do “something that we fundamentally believe in,” Palandrani says.

-In 2010, electric vehicles (EVs) were not a popular choice among consumers, and it has only been two years since, Tesla launched its high-end Roadster sportscar, the first EV to use lithium-ion battery cells.
+In 2010, electric vehicles (EVs) were not a popular choice among consumers.
+At the time, Tesla’s high-end Roadster sportscar, the first EV to use lithium-ion battery cells, was only two years old.

 Just 11 years later in 2021, the global EV market was valued at approximately $178.5bn.
 According to Beyond Market Insights, that number will grow to $1.1trn by 2030 at a compound annual growth rate (CAGR) of 22.5%.
 Between 2010 and 2021, the global market share of EVs went from 0.01% to 8.57%.